Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Acknowledgments

 \section{Acknowledgments}

-Meng Li's research is partly supported by ORAU Ralph E. Powe Junior Faculty Enhancement Award.
-Li Ma's research is partly supported by NSF grants DMS-1612889 and DMS-1749789, and a Google Faculty Research Award.
-We thank Daniel Bourgeois for his help in porting our C++ code to R.
+We are very grateful to an AE and three reviewers for providing extremely helpful comments and suggestions.
+We also thank Daniel Bourgeois for his help in porting our C++ code to R. Meng Li's research is partly supported by NSF grant DMS-2015569 and an ORAU Ralph E. Powe Junior Faculty Enhancement Award.
+Li Ma's research is partly supported by NSF grants DMS-1749789 and DMS-2013930.